jdreaver/rust-os/README.md

   - Mutex (not spinlock "mutex") that handles sleeping and waking
     - We can use `WaitQueue` along with `send_single_consumer` for wakeups.
 (The primary lock mechanism is still an atomic bool)
     - I like Linux's mutex where they store the current holder's task ID in an atomic variable
-  - In the future we should disable preemption when spin locks are taken
 - Deadlock debugging: find a way to detect deadlocks and print the locks involved
   - Linux has a neat debugging system for mutexes <https://docs.kernel.org/locking/mutex-design.html#semantics>
   - Should we fail if we are holding a spinlock for too long?